AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 5. Get Your Extracurricular Activities Together

-If you’re applying this cycle, you’re at the point where you’re not building your resume, you’re showing what you’ve already done in the most strategic, reflective, and DO-aligned way possible.
-Admissions committees don’t want a laundry list; they want to see substance, growth, and a track record of patient-facing experience that proves you're ready for the demands of osteopathic training.
-Fewer experiences that are deeper and more tied to your goals and who you are much stronger than a long list of things you did lightly or for no reason other than the application.
+If you’re applying this cycle, you’re at the point where you’re showing what you’ve already done in the most strategic, reflective, and DO-aligned way possible.
+Admissions committees want to see substance, growth, and a track record of patient-facing experience that proves you're ready for the demands of osteopathic training.
+Fewer experiences that are deeper and more tied to your goals and who you are are much stronger than a long list of things you did lightly or for no reason other than the application.

 A couple of other things to note: